snyk-tech-services/backstage-plugin-snyk/README.md

 export SNYK_TOKEN="123-123-123-123"
 ```

-6. Add this following annotation to your entities.
+6. Add one of the following annotation to your entities.

 - `snyk.io/org-id` is the ID of the Snyk organization where your project is.
 You can find the ID in the Organization Settings in the Snyk dashboard.
+- `snyk.io/org-ids` specify one or more Snyk organization ids, comma separated.
+This will try to find any of the targets or projects in any of the organizations. `snyk.io/org-id` is ignored when this annotation is set.

 7. Then add one or more than one of the following annotations to your entities.

 - `snyk.io/target-id` specify a single target by name or ID.
 Target ID will avoid an API call and be therefore faster.
 Use this [API endpoint](https://apidocs.snyk.io/?version=2023-06-19%7Ebeta#get-/orgs/-org_id-/targets) to get the Target IDs.